OpcodePete/i3/README.md

 My secondary monitor which is located in the middle is used for the builk of my work, terminal, file managers, coding, writing, and so on.
 Four _i3 workspaces_ (4-7) are assigned to this monitor.

 My tertiary monitor which is the right most monitor has the smallest display and is by far the oldest of all my monitors.
-I only glance at this monitor so ad-hoc tasks are well suited here, e.g. chatting with friends via messaging apps, using a gui-based editor to paste temporary text (although I could use the _i3 scratchpad_ for this purpose), and so on.
+I only glance at this monitor so ad-hoc tasks are well suited here, e.g. chatting with friends via messaging apps.
 The last three _i3 workspaces_ (8-10) are assigned to this monitor.
 <br />
 <br />